okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/update-default-provider/index.md

 1. Call the following GET API from the Risk Integration Postman collection: **Admin: API to get all Provider Settings** (`{{url}}/api/v1/risk/providers`).

-2. Review the response, which includes the Provider ID, name, and action properties.
+2. Review the response, which includes the Provider ID, default name, and action properties.
 A sample response follows:

     ```JSON
     [